 Walking on Exmoor

 With Exmoor on our doorstep and the Quantocks within our view the opportunities for getting out into the countryside are endless.
 The South West Coastal Path, The Coleridge Way, The Macmillan Way, the Exmoor Perambulation, The Samaritans Way all pass within striking distance.
 Those wishing to walk their dogs on the beach will find Minehead beach beyond the golf course, Dunster beach and Blue Anchor beach open to them throughout the year.
 Minehead beach is open in full in the winter months.
 There are a number of guides and books available to help you explore the fantastic scenery throughout this area.
 We have over a dozen small guides for walking out from Woodcombe, depending on how far you want to walk, which consist of small instruction lists for you to take with you ranging from a short 20 minute walk to a 4 hour return trip to Dunster out over Grabbist Hill and back along the beach after a leisurely lunch maybe.
 You can pick these up from our information centre where you will find literature on things to do both near and far.
 You will find many of those under our other listings on the web page but here we have concentrated on more country pursuits for those looking to enjoy the area whether on foot, cycle or car.
 There are also suggested routes to follow either circular using your own car or mixing with the local buses or the steam trains.
 No 300 Bus Service This service stops at the bottom of our lane about 500m away and runs between Minehead and Lynmouth during the summer and will drop off or pick up anywhere along the route so is a useful resource for walkers who want to follow some of the South West Coastal path and other walks in the area.
-The bus is an open top in the summer months so gives some wonderfull open views over Exmoor on its way.
+The bus is an open top in the summer months so gives some wonderfull open views over Exmoor on its way ( not operating in 2020).
 National Park The Exmoor National Park has an interactive walking map which gives you a good choice of routes depending on your wants and ability.